-Geoff King, Professor of Film Studies, Brunel University London
+Geoff King, Emeritus Professor of Film Studies, Brunel University London

 The aim of this site is to offer a resource for anyone interested in the study of American indie film or related aspects of world cinema and film culture.
 The focus of my work has shifted somewhat in recent years, to include a wider range of international arthouse cinema alongside the American indie sector.
 The main target audience of this site is students and other academics involved in this field.
 But I hope it will also be of interest to a wider constituency, including members of the indie/arthouse film community and anyone else interested in this part of the movie landscape.